 - Choosing a care home: a step-by-step guide about the best way to choose a care home.

-- Checklist for considerations when visiting a care home: useful advice on things to think about and questions to ask when visiting a care home.
+- Questions to ask when choosing a care home: useful advice on things to think about and questions to ask when visiting a care home.

 - Dealing with unsatisfactory care: read our advice if you are unhappy with any aspect of your relative's care.